Layr-Labs/eigenda-operator-setup/README.md

 * Register your operator to eigenlayer using [Eigenlayer CLI](https://github.com/NethermindEth/eigenlayer/blob/develop/README.md)

 ### Setup EigenDA
-You can either clone this repo or download the docker compose file and the `.env` file from the repository.
+The easiest way to set up EigenDA is to clone the repo and follow the instructions below.

 #### Clone repo
 Clone this repo and execute the following commands: